brunsgaard/berlin-talk-2017/talk.md

 # Training models

 * Serializing trained python model objects
-* Load in newly trained models into the API
+* Replace new models in the api without downtime

 --